apostololeg/webdav-backup/README.md

-# Backup to WebDav
+# Backup to WebDAV
-Script for backup some folder of your project to WebDav.
+Script for backup some folder of your project to WebDAV.

 #### Run
 ``./backup.sh``

 #### Configuration
   * install [cadaver](http://www.webdav.org/cadaver/)
-  * create directory on your WebDav server
+  * create directory on your WebDAV server
   * write `~/.netrc` config file for autologin
   * write `.backuprc`
   	* HOST – host, where to connect